 Beginning the week of Aug.10, 2020, some Sturgeon Bay roads and parking lots will be closed to allow for installation of new transmission line cables beneath the Sturgeon Bay Ship Channel.

 - Second Avenue between Nebraska and Oregon Streets (northeast of Graham park) will be closed beginning the week of Aug.
-10, 2020, through mid-December 2020.
+10, 2020, through end of January 2021.

 - The City of Sturgeon Bay parking lot on Nebraska Street, between First and Second Avenues, will be closed Aug.
 10, 2020, through May 2021.

-- One lane on Neenah Avenue near Sawyer Park will be closed for up to four weeks in December 2020 and January 2021.
+- Neenah Avenue near Sawyer Park will be closed to through traffic early November 2020 through end of December 2020.
 Driveways and access points on Neenah Avenue are scheduled to remain open.

-- First Avenue between Nebraska and Oregon Streets will be closed for construction for approximately two weeks in January 2021.
+- First Avenue between Nebraska and Oregon Streets will be closed for construction Mid-December 2020 through end of April 2021.